akeneo/pim-helpcenter/content/updates/2020-10/3-A-better-product-grid-for-product-models-and-variants.md

 - EE
 ---

-# A better product grid for product models and variants
+# Better manage product models and variants in the grid

 ## Filter on the product typology
 ::: meta-data type="New" features="Productivity" available="early October" link-to-doc="../articles/.html"